 - 5. Fire Hydrants Approved Manufacturers - Mueller Super Centurian A423 with 5-1/4" barrel or approved equal.
 Must meet ANSI/AWWA C502 standard, UL246 and FM1510 certified to ANSI/ NSF61. - Hydrants must be equipped with a minimum of one pumper outlet nozzle 4-1/2 inches in diameter and two hose nozzles 2-1/2 inches in diameter - Threads, nozzle caps, operating nuts, and cap color must conform to the National Fire Protection (NFPA) 291 for the color markings of fire hydrants.
-Barrel color must be yellow. - Prepare and prime all surfaces prior to painting. - Fire hydrant body painted using Rust-Oleum Fire Hydrant Enamel Yellow 202790 Part #43828 or approved equal. - Cap colors selected according to class and corresponding GPM.3.5.4.
-Units must be traffictype with breakable safety coupling located below barrel break line to preclude valve opening. - Cap colors selected according to class and corresponding GPM.
+Barrel color must be yellow. - Prepare and prime all surfaces prior to painting. - Fire hydrant body painted using Rust-Oleum Fire Hydrant Enamel Yellow 202790 Part #43828 or approved equal. - Cap colors selected according to class and corresponding GPM.
 Cap color must correspond to GPM flow at the hydrant.
-Refer to Figure 10 for hydrant flow capacity classifications. - Refer to Figure 10 below for statutes, ordinances, and govering NFPA standard numbers. - Units must be traffic type with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches

-- minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies. - All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided.
+Refer to Figure 10 for hydrant flow capacity classifications. - Refer to Figure 10 below for statutes, ordinances, and govering NFPA standard numbers. - Units must be traffic type with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies.

-6. Valve Locations

-- Valves must be provided for all branch connections, main ends, fire hydrant stubs, or other locations. - Distribution loops must have the ability of being isolated. - Valves are to be placed so that the maximum allowable length of water main required to be shut down for repair work must be two hundred feet in high density or five hundred feet in other areas.
+- All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided. - 6.
+Valve Locations - Valves must be provided for all branch connections, main ends, fire hydrant stubs, or other locations. - Distribution loops must have the ability of being isolated. - Valves are to be placed so that the maximum allowable length of water main required to be shut down for repair work must be two hundred feet in high density or five hundred feet in other areas.
 High density is defined as any building 20,000 sqft or greater. - 7.
 Water main materials must be ductile iron pressure water pipe or PVC pressure pipe.
 Gate valves, Mueller 2360 or UES-approved equal, must be provided at all new branches, fire hydrants, backflow prevention devices, and meters. - Water lines will be disinfected according to AWWA Standard C-601 and must be witnessed by UES.
 Results of bacterological tests shall be submitted to UES via the UCF Project Manager for review and approval. - 9.
 All pipes must be tested for leakage by filling with water to a pressure of 150 lbs.
 The pipes must withstand this test for two hours without any decrease in pressure. - All pipe leakage testing must be witnessed by UES.
-The testing contractor shall notify UES at least 48 hours prior to starting the test. - Any leaks identified by pressure testing shall be repaired by the contractor at no additional cost to UCF.

-10. Pipes and Pipe Fittings
+The testing contractor shall notify UES at least 48 hours prior to starting the test. - Any leaks identified by pressure testing shall be repaired by the contractor at no additional cost to UCF. - 10.
+Pipes and Pipe Fittings - Installation - Materials must be cleaned and maintained clean,